 Edson Melendez, Associate Director; Local tenor Edson Melendez is excited to be participating in this performance.
 Edson holds a B.M. in Vocal Performance from Arizona State University, where he studied voice with Robert Barefield, and a M.M. in Vocal Performance from DePaul University under the guidance of famed Metropolitan Opera Tenor Michael Sylvester.
 Edson can be seen regularly as a member of the Florentine Opera chorus where he has also been seen as a featured soloist in the summer concert series and as Giuseppe in La Traviata.
 He has also performed with Milwaukee Opera Theater, and Milwaukee Chamber Theater.
 Edson has been a soloist with SEWPA, Racine Choral Arts Society, Kenosha Master Singers, North Shore Opera Hour, and Candid Concert Opera.

 Shelly Melendez, soprano, a Racine native, earned her BFA in Music Theater from Viterbo University, MM in Opera Performance from Arizona State University, and a Performance Certificate in Opera Performance from DePaul University.
-Shelly has been seen in many local performing groups, including Florentine Opera, Opera on Tap and Kenosha Chamber Choir.
-Shelly enjoys performing in both Musicals and Operas; a few favorites include Frenchy (Grease,) Cinderella (Into the Woods,) Sr Constance (Dialogue of the Carmelites,) and Lucia (Rape of Lucretia.)
-Shelly recently was seen performing the role of Serpina (La Serva Padrona) with the Belle Ensemble.
-When not performing, Shelly works as Supervisor at Ascension All Saints, and spends the rest of her time with her family.
+Shelly is a board member of Brew City Opera, and has also performed with many local groups including Florentine Opera, Opera on Tap and Kenosha Chamber Choir.
+Shelly enjoys performing in both Musicals and Operas; a few favorites include Frenchy (Grease,) Cinderella (Into the Woods,) Sr. Constance (Dialogue of the Carmelites,) and Lucia (Rape of Lucretia.)
+Shelly's most recent performances include Serpina (La Serva Padrona) with Belle Ensemble, and Micaela (Carmen) in Brew City Opera's inaugural performance.

 Michael Mueller, tenor, received his B.A. in Music from the University of Illinois at Urbana-Champaign, where he sang with the U of I Concert Choir and Madrigal Singers.
 In recent years, he has been tenor soloist on several occasions with the Choral Arts Society of Southeastern Wisconsin.
 He has performed in productions of Southeast Wisconsin Performing Arts and with the Florentine Opera Chorus.
 He is a current student of Dr. Richard Sjoerdsma.